MediShares (MDS) Price Reaches $0.0044 on Top Exchanges

-MediShares (CURRENCY:MDS) traded up 1.1% against the dollar during the 1 day period ending at 22:00 PM E.T. on July 17th.
-MediShares has a total market cap of $5.77 million and $108,362.00 worth of MediShares was traded on exchanges in the last day.
-One MediShares coin can currently be bought for approximately $0.0044 or 0.00000014 BTC on popular cryptocurrency exchanges.
-In the last week, MediShares has traded down 10.1% against the dollar.
+MediShares (CURRENCY:MDS) traded up 2% against the U.S. dollar during the one day period ending at 23:00 PM E.T. on July 22nd.
+In the last week, MediShares has traded 2.2% lower against the U.S. dollar.
+One MediShares coin can now be bought for approximately $0.0044 or 0.00000013 BTC on major cryptocurrency exchanges.
+MediShares has a total market capitalization of $5.72 million and approximately $188,894.00 worth of MediShares was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed in the last day: